top of page

 I have fond memories of camping as a child - in our little trailer tent, walking to the on-site shop to get some sweeties and exploring the great outdoors.

-Cut to me age 19, with my (future) husband and I looking for a cheap way to holiday together, squeezed into a two man tent on the South Coast on a blisteringly hot weekend.
+Cut to me age 19, with my (future) hubby and I looking for a cheap way to holiday together, squeezed into a two man tent on the South Coast on a blisteringly hot weekend.
 We didn't have any furniture, just a lamp and bedding, but we were hooked!

 Kids smiling near a green tent; text reads "The Ultimate Guide to Camping with Your Children";